Take a virtual tour of this newly reimagined, one-of-a-kind place, where the spirit of science and discovery link the past and present.

-Are You Interested in Helping Detroit Observatory Visitors Explore the Sky?
+Are You Interested in Helping Detroit Observatory Visitors Explore the Sky and Discover the Past?

 Would you like to give history tours of the Detroit Observatory or of the University of Michigan campus?
 Help educate visitors using Observatory exhibits and facilities?
 Develop and mount exhibits on astronomy, other sciences, the history of U-M, and more?